leaningtech/labs/src/content/blog/cheerp-3-now-permissively-licensed.md

 You can download Cheerp [here](https://leaningtech.com/cheerp/#download).
 For Debian/Ubuntu, consider using our [PPA](https://launchpad.net/~leaningtech-dev/+archive/ubuntu/cheerp-ppa)

-If you are unsure where to start take a look at our [Documentation](https://docs.leaningtech.com/cheerp/) and [Getting Started](https://docs.leaningtech.com/cheerp/Getting-started) guide.
+If you are unsure where to start, check out the [Cheerp documentation](/cheerp/).

 For further support make sure to join our Discord: [https://discord.leaningtech.com](https://discord.leaningtech.com), where you will find Leaning Technologies core developers, including myself.
 We are always happy to help!